 From the Pitkin Lake trailhead, it's 3.75 miles to our suggested "lower campsite."
-From there, the route we took up to the summit was 2.0 miles and the shorter return mileage back to the campsite was 1.25 making a 3.25 mile loop.
-From the lower campsite location, we followed the trail a short distance on up and then left it and crossed to the east side of the creek.
-From here, we walked through an open meadow toward a steep valley that leads southeastward all the way to a saddle just south of “Climber’s Point” (13,005).
+From there, the route we took up to the summit was 2.1 miles and the shorter return mileage back to the campsite was 1.25 making a 3.35 mile loop.
+From the lower campsite location, we followed the trail a short distance on up and then left it and crossed to the east side of the main fork of Pitkin Creek.
+From here, we walked through an open meadow toward a steep valley that leads southeastward all the way to a saddle just south of “Climber’s Point” (13,022).
 Getting into the upper section of the drainage will be the most difficult part of your day on this hike.
 First you must wade through lush, tall vegetation & flowers with hidden rocks toward a steeper embankment of a couple hundred feet, the upper portion of which is covered with willows.
 From below, it appears that with a little short bushwhacking, you can push through the willows and reach more gentle ground above.
 There are two small creeks that come down from above.
 We headed for the one to our left (north) and pushed our way up through the vegetation.
 When we reached the willows, it was too steep to climb up through them forcing us into the only open spot, the drainage itself, which had a small amount of water running in it.
 We literally climbed up it, at times doing what seemed like 3rd class maneuvers and eventually broke out of the willows, further up than we expected or wanted.

 Above the willows now, the remainder of this great valley/gully, is mostly tundra for a long ways, but lush vegetation often obscures the dangerous rocks and boulders hidden under the flowers.
 It is 1,800 feet of continuous up, taking a good hour and nearly another half.
 As you gain elevation, the impressive views of the Partner Peaks will attract your attention.
 As you near the saddle, it becomes more rocky, but there is still plenty of tundra to walk on.
 At the saddle just south of Climber’s Point, you may wish to pause for the outstanding view.
 The east ridge of Climber’s Point forms a formidable wall overlooking the head of the valley below.
 You can look down into the Bighorn Creek drainage and across the way, North Traverse Peak loomed over the valley below.
 You could also view the Grand Traverse ridge.